The Conservation Partnership can help urban farmers accomplish their production and conservation goals in many ways; we provide:

 Jibril is an agroecologist who specializes in building healthy soils through cover cropping, mound hills and swales, composting, and inoculating soil with indigenous microorganisms.
 Jibril also has experience with drip or hose irrigation and rainwater catchment systems.
 He co-founded a farm collective comprised of Pan-African and Pan-Indigenous farmers and educators who spread ancestral knowledge and train community members to build collectivized, autonomous, and chemical free food systems in urban and peri-urban environments throughout the Greater East San Francisco Bay Area.

 Urban Farms Conservation Mini-Grants Program

 Urban farms are incredibly important to Almeda County- they provide food to areas or people in need, offer educational opportunities, and create islands of habitat in the built landscape.
 However, finding funding for projects that enhance their productivity and improve their conservation measures can be challenging.
-Our mini-grant program, in partnership with the Alameda County Flood Control and Water Conservation District, is geared toward facilitating the installation of conservation practices that enhance soil and water quality as well as habitat on urban farms.
-We offer small grants of up to $3,000 to help support local urban ag.
+Our mini-grant program, in partnership with the National Association of Conservation Districts, Alameda County Flood Control and Water Conservation District, Natural Resources Conservation Service, and UC Cooperative Extension, is geared toward facilitating the installation of conservation practices that enhance soil and water quality as well as habitat on urban farms.
+We offer small grants of up to $2,500 to help support local urban ag.
 To learn more, or to apply, please see our Funding Opportunities page.

 University of California Cooperative Extension